 Megan is the Senior Paralegal and Office and Property Manager of The Brender Law Firm, located in the medical district of Fort Worth.
 She has worked for Art Brender since 1983, after starting her career in the legal field as a legal secretary in 1982 for another law firm.
 Megan graduated from Southwest High School in 1983 and while working for Art Brender, obtained her B.A. from the University of Texas at Arlington.
 Megan's experience at The Brender Law Firm includes handling personal injury, product liability, insurance bad faith, criminal, civil rights, probate, medical negligence, mass torts, class actions, sexual harassment, and employment discrimination cases from intake through trial and appellate litigation, including two cases before the United States Supreme Court, Watson v.
 Fort Worth Bank & Trust, 487 U.S. 977, and Trevino v.
 Texas, 503 U.S. 562.

 Megan is a board-certified paralegal in Personal Injury Trial Law by the Texas Board of Legal Specialization (2008) She has worked for The Brender Law Firm, in Fort Worth, since 1983.
 Paralegal Division: Megan has served as Paralegal Division President for two terms (2016-2017 and 2019-2020) and Ambassador of the Paralegal Division.
 She has previously served as President (2016-2017), Director of District 3 (2012-2015), Parliamentarian (2014–2015), former Board Advisor to the Pro Bono Committee, Annual Meeting Committee, and Vendor Liaison Ad Hoc Committee, and former Liaison to the Texas Young Lawyers Association and the American Bar Association.
 State Bar and Local Association Involvement: Megan has been appointed to serve on the Legal Services to the Poor in Civil Matters by the State Bar of Texas (2017-2020).
-Megan also served as the Fort Worth Paralegal Association’s Professional Development Chair and as the SBOT Liaison to the Paralegal Division.
-Megan was awarded the Fort Worth Paralegal Association’s Paralegal of the Year 2014 Award and the Paralegal Division's highest honor, the Award of Excellence in 2018.
+Megan also served as the Fort Worth Paralegal Association's Professional Development Chair and as the SBOT Liaison to the Paralegal Division.
+Awards: Megan was awarded the Fort Worth Paralegal Association's Paralegal of the Year 2014 Award and the Paralegal Division's highest honor, the Award of Excellence in 2018.